P03 - Mercury

 He was one day old.

 When Zeus adjudicated the dispute, Hermes didn't deny the theft.
 He negotiated.
-He gave Apollo the lyre, an instrument Apollo hadn't known he wanted until that moment, and kept the cattle.
-The deal was done.
-Apollo was so delighted with the lyre that he gave Hermes the caduceus, the golden staff, and dominion over commerce, travelers, and boundaries.
+He gave Apollo the lyre — an instrument Apollo hadn't known he wanted until that moment — and kept the cattle.
+Apollo was so delighted he gave Hermes the caduceus, the golden staff, and dominion over commerce, travelers, and boundaries.
 Hermes had arrived in the world by stealing, lied about it to a god, and walked away with an upgrade.

 Every culture has this figure.

 Hermes is Thoth in Egypt: the god of writing, magic, measurement, and the words that create reality.
-Odin in Norse mythology hung himself on Yggdrasil for nine days to obtain the runes: the letters that were simultaneously an alphabet and a magical system.
-Loki, also Norse, is the trickster who makes things happen by making trouble: the chaos that produces the new thing.
-Anansi the spider in West African tradition, who owns all the stories.
-The same archetype across cultures that had no contact with each other: the clever one, the boundary-crosser, the messenger, the thief, the inventor, the one who moves between worlds.
+Odin in Norse mythology hung himself on Yggdrasil for nine days to obtain the runes — the letters that were simultaneously an alphabet and a magical system.
+The clever one, the boundary-crosser, the messenger, the thief, the inventor, the one who moves between worlds.
+The same archetype across cultures that had no contact with each other.

 He is the psychopomp.

 The guide of souls to the underworld.
 The only Olympian who could enter Hades's realm and leave again freely.
-He carried the dead down and occasionally brought the living back - Orpheus, Persephone, Hercules.
-The capacity to cross the boundary between the living and the dead is the same capacity that allows him to cross every other boundary: between gods and humans, between truth and lies, between commerce and theft, between one world and the next.
+The capacity to cross the boundary between the living and the dead is the same capacity that allows him to cross every other boundary — between gods and humans, between truth and lies, between one world and the next.

-The caduceus, with two serpents wound around a staff, is now the symbol of medicine in most of the world.
-Originally it was his symbol of safe passage, the announcement that the bearer was a messenger under divine protection and should not be harmed.
-The medical appropriation happened because Hermes governed healing as well as disease, and because the boundary between living and dying is exactly his territory.
+The caduceus, two serpents wound around a staff, is now the symbol of medicine in most of the world.
+Originally it was his symbol of safe passage — the announcement that the bearer was a messenger under divine protection.
+The medical appropriation happened because the boundary between living and dying is exactly his territory.